 Numerous sectors have already embraced sustainability, providing practical examples across transportation, fashion, food, industry, farming, art, and water.
 Although the sustainable story is complex and ongoing, it is more prevalent than ever.
 It permeates our lives and presents opportunities for transformative change in commerce and societal institutions.

 About Keshia Hannam:

-Keshia Hannam, a Hong Kong-based writer, speaker, and co-founder of Camel Assembly – an international community of creative female leaders.
+Keshia Hannam, a Hong Kong-based writer, speaker, and co-founder of Camel Assembly, an international community of creative female leaders.
 She has contributed to esteemed platforms such as Fortune, Forbes, CNN, Huffington Post, South China Morning Post, Tatler, and Maekan, sharing insights on various topics, including sustainability.